-8A concussion clinic or network of providers should clearly outline for patients whether they are able to provide the full spectrum of care from initial management to longer term management of persistent symptoms (if required).
+8A concussion clinic or network of providers should clearly outline for patients whether they are able to provide the full spectrum of care from initial management to longer term management of prolonged symptoms (if required).

-Patients will have different needs throughout the continuum of care, and provision of the right care at the right time can lead to early identification of risks and persistent symptoms, while allowing for appropriate use of healthcare resources.
-Patients with persistent symptoms may need to be followed by an interdisciplinary clinic for an extended period of time and may also need considerable guidance in resuming regular activities.
+Patients will have different needs throughout the continuum of care, and provision of the right care at the right time can lead to early identification of risks and prolonged symptoms, while allowing for appropriate use of healthcare resources.
+Patients with prolonged symptoms may need to be followed by an interdisciplinary clinic for an extended period of time and may also need considerable guidance in resuming regular activities.

-Given the potential complexity of persistent symptoms and the profound effect that they can have on functioning, it is crucial that patients be accurately informed regarding the services that they might need, where they can access these services and how long they will be connected to services.
+Given the potential complexity of prolonged symptoms and the profound effect that they can have on functioning, it is crucial that patients be accurately informed regarding the services that they might need, where they can access these services and how long they will be connected to services.

 Currently in Ontario there are not many full service concussion clinics, yet there are many patients who will need interdisciplinary post-concussion care.
 This creates the opportunity for fragmented care that may not meet the longer term needs of patients.